npartovi/Twitch.ME/README.md

-# Twitch.tv-D3-Analysis(name pending)
+# Twitch.ME

 ## Background and Overview

-Twitch.tv-D3-Analysis(name pending) will be a interactive analysis of Twitch.tv.
+Twitch.ME will be a interactive analysis of Twitch.tv.

 Users will be able to see visual data from twitch ranging from numbers of viewers, popularity, most popular streamer and whatever else the twitch API will let me grab.
 All data will be pulled from the Twitch API using ajax calls for the most concurrent data possible.